 As the parent of a child suffering in the grips of addiction, I can tell you this is not an easy journey.
 Even though my daughter is the one suffering from the disease, my misery is alive and well.
 It’s hard to express what it feels like to know your child has a hand in the torture she is experiencing.
-Although you know in your head this is a disease like any other, there is an element of choice that is unlike any other ailments.
-It breaks my heart when she chooses to poison her mind, body, and soul, rather than pick herself up and change her life because we both know she does have a say in her outcome.
+Although you know this is a disease like any other, there is an element of choice that is not the case with any other ailments.
+It breaks my heart when she chooses to poison her mind, body, and soul rather than pick herself up and change her life because we both know she does have a say in her outcome.
 If she accepts help, works hard, and decides to survive, she can change everything.
 As a mother, watching her opt to destroy her life instead becomes unbearable at times.

 4. I am always ready to hear from her.

 As trivial as it may sound, the ding of a text message or the sight of her number showing up as a call on my phone is a welcome and coveted occurrence.
 I look forward to it because it tells me my daughter is still alive.
 She made it through the night, through one more dose of poison.

 Although not all encounters are pleasant and, admittedly, time off from some of our exchanges is also welcomed, those notifications on my phone are cherished sounds that help me get through my day when I do receive them.
 It is as important to me as any other aspect of my relationship with my addicted daughter.
 It’s the code or the sign that helps me hang on.